-Ensure you are selecting someone who is a good fit with your organization and understands the rules and regulations you need to abide by.
+Whoever you choose, make sure they are a good fit with your organization and understand the rules and regulations you need to follow and don’t have a vested interest in the outcome.
 Then brief them thoroughly to understand your compliance audit objectives and the issues you need the audit to address.

-For organizations with less-than-robust compliance practices, this can be the first sticking point.
+This can be the first sticking point for organizations with less-than-robust compliance practices.
 Being able to provide evidence for the processes you have in place, and how you follow them is a vital step in meeting your compliance obligations.